pvcraven/web-development-class/source/semester_2/assignments/full_stack_setup/full_stack_setup.rst

     .idea/
     out/
+    classes/

 * Follow the :ref:`java-remote-environment-tutorial`.
 Deploy your project to AWS.
 * Update your project so that ``index.jsp`` says something like "Paul C Project Page."
   Obviously, put your name in there, not mine.
+(Don't forget this part, it is the most frequent way people lose points.)
 * Make sure you can deploy the update, and push the changes to GitHub.

 Turn in
 -------

  * GitHub URL of your project
- * URL of your production server
+ * URL of your production server (If you send me a URL with ``localhost`` in it, you aren't sending me the production server and you'll get no points.)